 Thanks to Ed McKeon for sharing this video.

 With his wife Caroline, Sandy Paton co-founded Folk Legacy Records.
 He was a great advocate for folk music and musicians, and he had a huge repertoire of folksongs.
 I had the good fortune to meet Sandy several times at folk festivals.
 Our conversations and his performances occupy a warm place in my heart.
 My very first memory of Folk Legacy Records was driving down the road on Westport Island Maine, sitting next to Bill Bonyun.
 Bill dropped a cassette tape into the slot.
 It was New Golden Ring – Five Days Singing.
 Sandy and Caroline Paton with many of their friends sang for five days while a recording machine listened.
 These recordings produced this wonderful two-volume record.
-I agree with Victory Review when they wrote “This is what folk music heaven will be like.”
+I agree with when they wrote “This is what folk music heaven will be like.”
 For the next decade I may have bought sufficient Folk Legacy records to pay their electric bill.

 Mike Seeger, 1933-2009